 President Obama nominates Ron Binz to be a FERC Commissioner Commissioner LaFleur is presented award Years of Service Awards handed out Atlanta Regional Office Community Outreach FERC Interns meet with Commissioner Moeller Congressional staff attend FERC briefings You have several options to move around the Insider: - o Prev | Next: This page option is at the top of each page - Yellow Tabs: On the left-hand side of each page for regular features - o Links: More Articles in this issue (above) will take you to edition-specific stories.
 You will see higher quality printed pages due to our new design.
 To print individual pages use the Print function on your computer (Ctrl + P).
 Because Google unfortunately tends to distort some of the pages, the Insider web pages are best viewed using Internet Explorer.
 Go to FERCNet, scroll down and click on the FERC Insider.
 Questions?
 Complaints?
 Compliments?
 Suggestions?
-Please contact us at linearing-new-normalization-left-2.
-The Insider at FERC (a.k.a FERC Insider) is the online newsletter by and for FERC's employees and is not intended for external sale or distribution.
+Please contact us at linearing-new-normalization-left-suggestions?
+Please contact us at linearing-new-normalization-left-suggestions?
+Please contact us at linearing-new-normalization-left-suggestions?
+Please contact us at <a href="mailto:linearing-new-normalization-left-suggestion-l The Insider at FERC (a.k.a FERC Insider) is the online newsletter by and for FERC's employees and is not intended for external sale or distribution.
 It is written and published monthly except in August and December under the auspices of the Office of External Affairs, Director.
 All photos are the property of FERC and may not be reproduced without permission.